Top authors tackle ‘Crisis of Brokenness’ in the Church

 In the soon-to-be-released book Free to Thrive, authors Josh McDowell and Ben Bennett say unresolved emotional and relational issues are wreaking havoc in the lives of many Christians — including ministry leaders.
 And this has contributed to the downfall of several prominent teachers and Christian celebrities, they say in a joint statement.

 “The church is in crisis, and we need a radical move of God to heal our brokenness,” said McDowell and Bennett, co-authors of Free to Thrive: How Your Hurt, Struggles, and Deepest Longings Can Lead to a Fulfilling Life (Thomas Nelson Study Resources, Aug.
 17).
-Watch the book trailer here: //vimeo.com/567225607#
+Watch the book trailer here: https://vimeo.com/567225607#

 “Deep hurts leave us with unfulfilled God-given longings that we can — tragically — seek to fulfill through unhealthy behaviors,” they said.
 “Yet our struggles aren’t random; they’re signals that when answered can pave the way toward a thriving life.”